-Wednesday Breakfast at the Brown Palace ... then a motor tour of Denver Mountain Parks . . . up the winding Lariat Trail, visiting Buffalo Bill's grave on Lookout Mountain ... down Bear Creek Canyon ...
-Park of the Red Rocks . . . lunch at Troutdale in the Pines . . . back to Denver for some last minute shopping . . . dinner at the famous Casanova of the Brown Palace Hotel, then in the evening board the train for home.
+Wednesday Breakfast at the Brown Palace . . . then a motor trip of Denver Mountain Parks . . . up the winding Lariat Trail, visiting Buffalo Bill's grave on Lookout Mountain . . . down Bear Creek Canyon . . .
+Park of the Red Rocks.
+Lunch at Troutdale.
+Back to Denver for a tour of the city-its parks, boulevards, Civic Center and other places of interest.
+Dinner at the famous Casanova of the Brown Palace.
+Board train for home.